Service Desk Performance: Factualize the origin of the IT incident

-These scripts can identify which page or element of the application is responsible for a possible slowdown.
+These business scripts make it possible to identify which page or which element of the application is responsible for a possible slowdown.

-These two types of performance analysis are complementary (QoS + QoE) and create a consolidated view.
+These two types of performance analysis are complementary (QoS + QoE) and form the basis of a consolidated vision.

-To manage IT performance, whether it’s application or network performance, you need a continuous and targeted view of the information system, as recommended by ITIL’s best practices.
+To manage IT performance, whether it be application or network performance, it is necessary to have a continuous and targeted vision of the Information System, as recommended by ITIL best practices.

-Having the right information at the right time enables you to:
+Having the right information at the right time allows :

 - centralize information from a large number of sources

-- have comprehensive control of traffic at key architectural points (Data Center, internet access, etc.).
+- to have a global control of the traffic at the key points of the architecture (Data Center, Internet access, etc.).

-By assessing QoS and QoE and by combining all this data, we can provide a detailed identification of the origins of an incident, a slowdown or a malfunction and resolve it as soon as possible.
+By evaluating the QoS and QoE and by cross-referencing all this data, we can identify the origins of an incident, a slowdown or a malfunction in great detail and remedy it as quickly as possible.

-In this way, Maltem Insight Performance delivers a detailed view of user experience and of the performance of applications, networks and infrastructure through a measurement strategy developed in accordance with the realities of your business.
+Maltem Insight Performance delivers a precise vision of user experience, application, network and infrastructure performance thanks to a measurement strategy developed in accordance with the realities of your business.